South Fork of the Boise River water or watershed scenery in Idaho

 Best flows

 Use the RiverReports Anderson Ranch chart and USGS 13190500 together.
-Stable releases create the best technical window; sudden changes, very high water, or low clear water should change the reach, method, or destination.
+Stable releases create the best technical window.
+Sudden changes, very high water, or low clear water should change the reach, method, or destination.

-When to skip
+When to leave

 Skip the trip when seasonal closures or Neal Bridge reach rules are unclear, when releases make wading unsafe, when canyon roads or weather make access risky, or when crowding concentrates anglers into a few legal pullouts.